Shaun Whalley: Early and personal life

 Whalley was born in Prescot, Merseyside but raised in Widnes.
 Growing up, Whalley was an avid fan of Liverpool.
 As a child, he played football for his local teams until 2001 when he was spotted by Norwich City.
 He went to play for their academy, where he played for three years before leaving in 2004.
 He subsequently returned to Merseyside and joined Southport, where he played several reserve-team matches.
 In the summer of the same year, Whalley turned professional when he signed for Football League side Chester City.

 Whalley's father, Neil Whalley, was also a professional footballer in the early 1990s.
 He too played in midfield and made more than 50 appearances for Preston North End, where he was also captain for a period of time.

-Whalley married his partner Jessica in 2018, and they have a son.
 He has stated that he has had problems with alcohol and gambling, but has moderated his use of both.